ndench/init-php/README.md

 $ sudo vim /etc/nginx/site-available/initphp
 ```

-Now that we're in Vim, we need to press `i` to get into insert mode, this allows you to type text like
+Now that we're in Vim, we need to press <kbd>i</kbd> to get into insert mode, this allows you to type text like
 any other normal text editor.
 Then you can copy the config below and paste it into Vim using:

 * <kbd>ctrl</kbd> + <kbd>shift</kbd> + <kbd>v</kbd> if you're using Windows